 He continues: “Orexigen said, ‘We think we can come up with a way of doing this to find the ultimate value in the product and market.’
 We worked with investors to fund our commercialization of the product, and set out on a new path.”

 As much as any factor, this decision to gallop down that path was made because Orexigen had both faith in its own manufacturing prowess – it had been the supplier of Contrave in the U.S. – and also a substantial belief it could quickly re-establish and manage a flexible contract development and manufacturing supply chain, this time end-to-end.

 In March of 2016, it was announced that Takeda agreed to transfer full responsibilities of the product back to Orexigen.
 “People assumed it would take up to three-quarters of a year to get the product back in our shop, and then out on the market,” says Roberts.
 “But we actually brought up a whole commercial organization in a little over three months, a tremendous effort.”

-The company’s life, if you will, depended on that speed to commercial supply chain.
+The company’s life, if you will, depended on that speed to build an end-to-end commercial supply chain.
 How Orexigen has successfully pulled it off is the focus of part two, the telling of which will provide Outsourced Pharma readers with best practices and practical advice for any company relying on outsourcing, or building it’s supply chain … hopefully, though, under somewhat less stressful circumstances.